 If there is a break of more than 120 days between service years, you are again subject to members background check.
-The background check entails a search of the National Sex Offenders Public Registry, full disclosure of convictions, and criminal history check.
-For questions, please contact your AmeriCorps Field Office.
+The background check entails a search of the National Sex Offenders Public Registry or a search of all state and territory databases that inform NSOPW.gov, full disclosure of convictions, and criminal history check.
+For questions, please contact your AmeriCorps Regional Office.